alexqfredrickson/notes/devops/kubernetes.md

 `kubectl rollout status` shows you the progress of a deployment.

 `kubectl scale` will adjust the number of replicas for a given deployment.

+`kubectl expose [deployment]` will expose a deployment as a service.

 ## Production Recommendations